JoseRicoCct/Capstone_MScData_Sept23_SB/FLServer/README.md

 # Instructions to Deploy Federated Learning Cross-Client Horizontal Server

-**Recommendation:** The FL server was developed on **Ubuntu 22.04.4 LTS**, and it is recommended to use the same OS for deployment, as no other OSs have been tested with this application.
+**Recommendation:** The FL server was developed on **Ubuntu 22.04.4 LTS** `Operating System (OS)`, and it is recommended to use the same OS for deployment, as no other OSs have been tested with this application.

 This project demonstrates the implementation of a **Federated Learning (FL) Cross-Client Horizontal Server**.
 Users can replicate the experiment by following the steps below.